 Local Traffic Committee

-The Local Traffic Committee advises Council on traffic related matters referred to it by Council.
+The Local Traffic Committee advises the City of Coffs Harbour on traffic related matters referred to it by Council.

 Transport for NSW has retained both the control of traffic on the State's classified road network and the control of traffic signals on all roads.

-The delegation to Councils limits the types of prescribed traffic control devices and traffic control facilities that Council can authorise and imposes certain conditions on Councils.
+The delegation to councils limits the types of prescribed traffic control devices and traffic control facilities that councils can authorise and imposes certain conditions on councils.

 The Local Traffic Committee is an advisory body only, having no decision making powers.
 It is, primarily, a technical review committee that is required to advise the Council on traffic related matters referred to it by Council.